-This is a great resource if you want to go from a word, to sentence, to text; here you’ll be able to check the construction of sentences with the words you’re interested in.
+This is a great resource if you want to go from word to sentence, to text; here you’ll be able to check the construction of sentences with the words you’re interested in.

 It is very clear, complete, and easy to understand and use.